documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 J. **Rollback**
 ~~~~~~~~~~~~~~~~

-This option allows the user to perform the action of reverting the deployment version to its version immediately prior to the existing version on the Mangue.io Platform.
+This option allows the user to perform the action of reverting the deployment version to its version immediately prior to the existing version on the Mangue.io platform.

 This action in particular does not activate any additional confirmation screen, its action is immediate.